sandyjmacdonald/fast_stats/README.md

 ### Usage

-    python fasta_stats.py -i <fastafile> -n 50
+    python fasta_stats.py -i <infile> -n 50

 > ##### Arguments

-> `-i` The fasta file for which you want to calculate the stats.
+> `-i` The fasta/q file for which you want to calculate the stats.

 > `-n` The value of n (usually 50) that you want to use.